Micropenis: Surgery

 Because hormone treatment rarely achieves average size, several surgical techniques similar to phalloplasty for penis enlargement have been devised and performed, but they are not generally considered successful enough to be widely adopted and are rarely performed in childhood.

 In extreme cases of micropenis, there is barely any shaft, and the glans appears to sit almost on the pubic skin.
 From the 1960s until the late 1970s, it was common for sex reassignment and surgery to be recommended.
 This was especially likely if evidence suggested that response to additional testosterone and pubertal testosterone would be poor.
 With parental acceptance, the boy would be reassigned and renamed as a girl, and surgery performed to remove the testes and construct an artificial vagina (vaginoplasty).
-This was based on the now-questioned idea that gender identity was shaped entirely from socialization, and that a man with a small penis can find no acceptable place in society.

 Johns Hopkins Hospital, the center most known for this approach, performed twelve such reassignments from 1960 to 1980, most notably that of David Reimer (whose penis was destroyed by a circumcision accident), overseen by John Money.
 By the mid-1990s, reassignment was offered less often, and all three premises had been challenged.
-Former subjects of such surgery, vocal about their dissatisfaction with the adult outcome, played a large part in discouraging this practice.
+Former subjects of such surgery, vocal about their dissatisfaction with the adult outcomes, and Reimer who committed suicide, played a large part in discouraging this practice.
 Sexual reassignment is rarely performed today for severe micropenis (although the question of raising the boy as a girl is sometimes still discussed).